da-phil/SDC-Path-Planning/README.md

 Kluge](http://kluge.in-chemnitz.de/opensource/spline), which comes in a single hearder file and is really easy to use.

 In this project all track waypoints are provided at once in a .csv File.
 It would be possible to use the entire world at once to fit a spline through all waypoints, but it is not possible nor practical in reality.
 Moreover, it would have required special treatment to ensure a smooth transition when the S coordinate of the track wraps around back to 0 when one lap was completed.
-Instead, a local area with the 30 closest waypoints to the car is used and splines for X, Y, dX and dY in respect to S are fitted, which also makes the conversion from frenet to cartesian space smooth and jerk-free.
+Instead, a local area with the 30 closest waypoints to the car is used and splines for X, Y, dX and dY in respect to S are fitted, which also makes the conversion from frenet to cartesian space smooth and jerk-minimal.

+### Dealing with lag
+Since the vehicle "teleports" around the track based on an exact X/Y coordinate, it is very susceptible to small discontinuities in the planned path, this gets amplified by lag between the simulator and path planner.
+On my PC the lag is between one and four cycles at the simulator sample rate of 0.02 seconds.

+To overcome discontinuities at each update interval the following steps are done:
+* reuse a defined amount of previous path elements for consecutive planning steps
+* for each successive point, deltas in X and Y between the planning steps of the new path are added on top of the previous X and Y value.
+This adds a neglibible error of no more than the distance the car travels in one timestep (0.02s).

 ## Code structure
 ### main.cpp